A Q&A with Jingshu Liu, Senior Technical Director Data Science

 What does the future hold for Cornerstone AI?

-I mean, my wish is that all the pharmaceutical companies and data providers start to realize how important data quality is to them, and then Cornerstone AI really becomes a cornerstone of their overall analytical data pipeline.
-Although many companies have their own data science team working on data quality control and cleaning, a data science team in a pharmaceutical company has so much on their plate already, and often they don't have the time or can’t afford the effort to solve this problem thoroughly.
+My wish is that all the pharmaceutical companies and data providers start to realize how important data quality is to them, and then Cornerstone AI really becomes a cornerstone of their overall analytical data pipeline.
+Although many companies have their own data science team working on data quality control and cleaning, a data science team in a pharmaceutical company has so much on their plates already, and often they don't have the time or can’t afford the effort to solve this problem thoroughly.
+And to work on data quality one dataset at a time means lots of repetitions—time and effort that can be used on more creative tasks.
 I do believe we have a great solution to the very long-tailed data quality problem.
 We're going to keep working on it, and with a very focused effort.

 What are you most proud of in your professional and/or personal life?

-Back at Medidata, I was able to see a product from the very early ideation stage all the way to a more mature stage, and that product had a big component of the machine learning algorithm my team had been working on.
+Back at Medidata, I was able to see a product from the very early ideation stage all the way to a more mature stage, in which the machine learning algorithms my team worked on play an important role.
 I learned so much from working through that process, like how to work with different teams, what a product really consists of, and all the different aspects of the effort you need to put in to make that successful.
 I got to see not just the back-end development side, but also the marketing, sales, customer support, all of that.
-That’s a project that I’m really proud of, and it was a great learning experience.
+It was a great learning experience that I’m proud of.

-Personally, I started backpacking during COVID, and something I'm really proud of is that I did the Tour du Mont Blanc last year.
-My friend and I backpacked the whole way.
+In terms of my personal life, I started backpacking during COVID, and I’m proud that my friend and I did the Tour du Mont Blanc last year.
 You can stay in a hut, but we booked too late, so we stayed in tents the whole time.
-It's a beautiful route, and the camping part made it very interesting—we had to look for camping sites, sometimes at the top of the mountain because in Italy, you can only camp above 2,500 meters.
+It's a beautiful route, and the camping part made it very interesting—we had to figure out where to stay every day, sometimes at the top of the mountain because in Italy, you can only camp above 2,500 meters.
 Finding the right spot and then finding a water source and everything can be both challenging and fun.
-We took it pretty slowly, so I think overall it took us about 12 days to finish it, including a rest day in the middle of the trip.
+We took it pretty slowly so overall, it took us about 12 days to finish it, including a rest day in the middle of the trip.

 What are you passionate about outside of work?